Chocolate Mint

 • Increased drowsiness that may affect focus and coordination

-• Skin sensitivity or contact dermatitis when handling fresh leaves
+• Contact dermatitis when handling fresh leaves

 • Mouth or tongue irritation from direct contact with concentrated oils